skerkour/black-hat-rust/README.md

 ## Community

 Hey!
 Welcome you to the Black Hat Rustaceans gang!
-If you think something in the book or the code can be improved, please [open an issue]((https://github.com/skerkour/black-hat-rust/issues)).
+If you think something in the book or the code can be improved, please [open an issue](https://github.com/skerkour/black-hat-rust/issues).
 Pull requests are also welcome :)

-If you have any question or idea, feel free to [join the discusssion on the Forum](https://github.com/skerkour/black-hat-rust/discussions)!
+If you have any question or idea, feel free to [join the discussion on the Forum](https://github.com/skerkour/black-hat-rust/discussions)!

 ## Newsletter